#1 Alternative to Meta Workplace.

 5. Technical fit: Clarify with IT how well the solutions can be embedded in your existing software map.
 The goal is to close gaps and avoid redundancies.
 Multiple chat solutions in the enterprise are not a good idea.
 Before you introduce a social intranet, decide which solution you will officially rely on in the future - and stick to it.

-6. User testing: Divide future users into focus groups where your favorite solutions are tested for usability.
+6. User testing: Divide future users into focus groups where your favourite solutions are tested for usability.
 For example, select 20 use cases and try them in systems A vs. B. The testers then rate how easy they found it to use.

 Social Intranet